XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 * **AWStats** graphs statistics on web server usage.

 * **Open VPN** allows a secure connection between servers over the Internet for remote maintenance.
+You can access via a terminal or a web browser.

+* **Team Viewer** TeamViewer provides a secure connection for Remote Support and Online Meetings.
+You can access the server with a graphical user interface and do file transfers.

 Edit Permitted URLs
 -------------------